wpizard/anything-shortcodes/README.md

 ## Security
 - All inputs are sanitized using WordPress functions.
-- Function calls in `{func:}` placeholders are restricted to a allowed functions.
+- Function calls in `{func:}` placeholders are restricted to a whitelisted functions.
 - Outputs are sanitized and escaped with `wp_kses_post()` before rendering.
 - Dynamic attribute parsing includes caching for performance.